 Norman, who has over 35 years of experience in corporate real estate work, has advised on a wide spectrum of property-related transactions, including investment sales and purchase (by way of share or asset sales), collective sales and project development transactions.
 He regularly advises property developers, investment funds, statutory boards, property consultants, investors, financial institutions and purchasers in corporate real estate matters.

 Norman has been identified as a leading real estate lawyer by independent legal directories like Chambers Asia Pacific, Asialaw Profiles and The Legal 500 Asia Pacific.
 In its latest 2018 edition, The Legal 500 Asia Pacific, Norman is said to have “an outstanding understanding of the market as well as strong commercial judgement and management skills”.
 In its 2017 edition, The Legal 500 Asia Pacific describes Norman as a lawyer who “decisively navigates through real estate issues”.
 In its 2016 edition, Chambers Asia Pacific recognises him as a “leading authority in the Singapore en bloc market.
 He gains praise from market sources for his creative problem-solving abilities.”
-Norman has also been selected by peers for inclusion in The Best Lawyers in Singapore (2019) for Real Estate Law”; a recognition is allocated annually to the lawyer who has the highest overall peer-review feedback in a certain practice area for a particular geographic region.
+In Best Lawyers (2020 Edition) Singapore, Norman has been named “Lawyer of the Year - Real Estate Law”; a recognition is allocated annually to the lawyer who has the highest overall peer-review feedback in a certain practice area for a particular geographic region.